Ireland Immigration Lawyer for Moving to Ireland from the UK

 Frequently Asked Questions

-Despite Brexit, the agreement is staying in place and will not be going anywhere!
+Despite Brexit, the governments of UK and Ireland have agreed to keep the common travel agreement in place.
 This means that both Irish citizens and UK citizens will still continue to benefit from the freedom of movement.